shimazadeh/Ft_logistic_regression/README.md

 <pre><code>
-  git clone https://github.com/shimazadeh/Ft_logistic_regression.git DSLR cd DSLR pip3 install -r requirements.txt</code></pre>
-  python main.py config.yaml: config.yaml file must include necessary information for training and testing purposes
+  git clone https://github.com/shimazadeh/Ft_logistic_regression.git DSLR cd DSLR pip3 install -r requirements.txt python main.py config.yaml: config.yaml file must include necessary information for training and testing purposes</code></pre>

 ## Implementation
 The following sections indicates the method and results for each part of the program, note all the methods are developed from scratch: